robdraaijer/Advertising-docs/Advertising/bingads-13/bulk-service/promotion-ad-extension.md

 |<a name="yearendgift"></a>YearEndGift|The "Year-End Gift" promotion can run anytime according to your ad extension scheduling.|

 **Add:** Optional.
 If you do not specify this field or leave it empty, the default value of [None](#none) will be set.
 **Update:** Optional.
 If no value is set for the update, this setting is not changed.
+If you set this field, then [Promotion Start](#promotionstart) and [Promotion End](#promotionend) must also be set to retain or update the previous settings.
 **Delete:** Read-only

 ## <a name="ordersoveramount"></a>Orders Over Amount